This week’s Spanish word of the week is claro.

 In one meaning it’s just a way of saying sure when somebody asks you something:

-¿Te gusta el béisbol? – ¡Claro!
-Do you like baseball? – Sure!
+¿Te gusta el ballet? – ¡Claro!
+Do you like ballet? – Sure!

-¿Puedo usar tu coche mañana? – ¡Claro!
-Can I use your car tomorrow? – Sure!
+¿Puedo usar tu bici mañana? – ¡Claro!
+Can I use your bike tomorrow? – Sure!

-The other main meaning of claro is of course.
-You often use claro when you suddenly realize something.
+The other main meaning of claro is of course:

 ¡Claro!
-Por eso estaba tan rara ayer.
-Of course! that’s why she was acting so strange yesterday.
+Por eso estaba tan raro ayer.
+Of course! that’s why he was acting so strange yesterday.

 ¡Claro que sí! means Yes, of course and ¡Claro que no! means Of course not, or Not at all.

 ¿Me permites? – ¡Claro que sí!
 May I? – Of course!

 ¿Le molesta? – ¡Claro que no!
 Is it bothering you. – Not at all.